DrA1ex/shealth_to_gpx/README.md

-# Samsung Health data to GPX
+# Samsung Health to GPX
 Simple batch converter for Samsung Health tracks to GPX.

 Usage: